SPRING/SUMMER 2018 CLASSES:

 Cost: $15.00 per student, per child payable to instructor -includes all materials.

-Description: Students will create charming and unique Easter bunnies using clay just in time for the holiday.
+Description: Students will create charming and unique bunnies using clay just in time for Spring.
 Wear old clothes or bring a “cover-up shirt”.

 Registration Deadline.
 Note that these classes fill up very quickly and students are encouraged to register early.